Nkurunzizadelphin/-delphin.cpp-snake-game.cpp/README.md

 snake-game.cpp
-A simple Snake Game Written in C++
+This is a simple terminal-based Snake Game created using C++.
+It's a great beginner project that demonstrates basic programming concepts such as loops, conditionals, arrays, and user input.